 Minor offenses handled by driver will result in a change in seat assignment.
-Offenses turned into the principal's office will be handled according to the principal's discretion.

 Offenses turned into the principal's office will be handled according to the severity of the infraction, and may result in immediate loss of transportation services.

 CAFETERIA SERVICES AND RULES